 Heating room access doors, elevator systems, underground/multi-storey carparks, storage and commercial buildings, entrance doors in rented apartment complexes and blocks of flats.

 Panic Function D is intended for doors with a pure escape function which are not used otherwise.
 When the conventional panic function is activated from the inside, the door is opened and the outer handle is engaged as well.
 In this setting, the door does not constitute an obstacle when entering the building or escaping from it.
-The original function can be rest with a key.
+The original function can be reset with a key.
 The coupling is mechanical via a two-part hub.

 Area of application: